pankajkr56070/pankajkr56070/README.md

 Backend Developer
 -----------------

 I have been in the backend developer role for 5 years.
 Worked with hyperlocal ecommerce company and witnessed the exponential scale in increase of orders per day during that journey.
-Tech stacks : a) Golang b) Java c) Spring Boot d) Kafka e) AWS f) Redis g) Docker h) Kubernetes

 *   🌍  I'm based in Bengaluru , India
 *   ✉️  You can contact me at [erpankr56070@gmail.com](mailto:erpankr56070@gmail.com)